devarops/RepRes_Blog/make.md

 research and their dependencies.
 Make knows how to handle the propagation of the dependencies and will only generate the results affected by your new changes.

-To use Make, you first write the instructions to obtain the components on which your manuscript depends.
-Then you use Make to download the data and perform the analyses.
-When your data changes or you modify your analyses, Make will determine which scripts to run and in what order to update the results.
-Finally, Make will import into your manuscript the updated tables, graphs, and results.
+To use Make, you first write the instructions to obtain the components that your manuscript requires.
+Then, you use Make to download the data and perform the analyses.
+When your data changes or you modify your analyses, Make will determine which scripts to run and in what order to update your results.
+Finally, Make will import the updated tables, graphs, and results into your manuscript.

-Make is a fundamental tool for Reproducible research.
-In addition to automating your manuscript's production, Make also serves as documentation of your source code.
-With Make, the instructions on generating your manuscript will always be clear and up to date.
+Make is a fundamental tool for reproducible research.
+In addition to automating your manuscript's production, Make also serves as documentation for your source code.
+With Make, the instructions for generating your manuscript will always be clear and up to date.

 ---